Year 4 Gymnastics Unit 1 Lesson 6

 L Spell the word ‘notice’ and use it in a sentence about today’s lesson.

-N An Olympic gymnastics team won 40 points, ¾ of them were won on floor events.
-How many points were won from floor events?
+N Solve: An Olympic gymnastics team scored 40 points.
+If ¾ were from floor events, how many points were won on floor?
+(Answer: 30 points)

 Equipment